avafinger/ov5640/readme.md

 Important
 =========

-You need to load the correct driver (this latest ov5640) and make sure /dev/video0 is created.
+You need to recompile the kernel with the new OV5640 driver and most important ** revert some BPI changes ** You need to load the correct driver (this latest ov5640) and make sure /dev/video0 is created.
 Check if you have all dependencies.